 Where: The train departs from the Ferromex train station, located:

 When: The Tequila Herradura Express currently runs weekly, only on Saturdays.
-The train departs promptly at 10:00 but you should arrive to the station no later than 9:30 for time to get checked in, go through security, and board the train.
+The train departs promptly at 10:00 but you should arrive at the station no later than 9:30 for time to get checked in, go through security, and board the train.
 You return to Guadalajara at 7:30 pm.
-Alternatively you can tour the Casa Herradura hacienda any day of the week but must arrange your own transportation.
+Alternatively, you can tour the Casa Herradura hacienda any day of the week but must arrange your own transportation.